orefalo/graphql-voyager/README.md

 Well, I got tired of trying to get this component working.

-This new version implements a proper separation of concerns: exit all the complex setup, cdns, versions mismatches and dependencies with 3rd party frameworks.
+This new version implements a proper separation of concerns: exit all the complex setup, cdns, versions mismatches, firewalls and dependencies with 3rd party frameworks.
 The component is now super simple `getVoyager(sdl, options) => HTML`.
 The returned HTML has no dependencies, no url, no links. it's one big fat HTML with everything in it.